 Command Mic on Mizzen Mast

-bulkhead at the nav station.
-The instrument can display up 48 hours of
+The instrument can display up 48 hours of pressure measurements, and seems

-For the initial installation the barometer is running on 4 AA batteries, which are projected to last up to 5 months of continuous operation.
-Later I ran a 12 VDC power source to the barometer, as changing batteries on this instrument is somewhat of a pain.
+For the initial installation the barometer was running on 4 AA batteries, which are projected to last up to 5 months of continuous operation.
+Later I ran a 12 VDC power source to the barometer, as changing batteries on this instrument is somewhat of a PITA.

 When I purchased Sarah in 2000 she came with an old Autohelm